grafana/mimir/docs/blocks-storage/querier.md

   # CLI flag: -querier.at-modifier-enabled
   [at_modifier_enabled: <boolean> | default = false]

+  # Use LabelNames() call to ingesters when matchers are provided.
+Can be
+  # enabled once this code is deployed on all ingesters, so they correctly read
+  # that request param.
+When disabled, the MetricsForLabelMatchers() method is
+  # used to retrieve label names when matchers are provided.
+  # CLI flag: -querier.query-label-names-with-matchers
+  [query_label_names_with_matchers: <boolean> | default = false]

   # The time after which a metric should be queried from storage and not just
   # ingesters.
 0 means all queries are sent to store.
 When running the blocks
   # storage, if this option is enabled, the time range of the query sent to the